 A video platform simplifies using video for learning, making it possible for anyone with the right permissions inside an organization to record, edit, share, and search video knowledge resource.
 And by integrating a video platform into your other learning systems, you ensure your entire video library can be accessed where your people already go to get and share information.

-- Easy to use recording and editing tools make it possible for anyone in your organization to capture and share knowledge
+- Video and screen recording software makes it possible for anyone in your organization to capture and share knowledge in minutes

-- Automatic video processing and optimized streaming enable employees to watch videos from anywhere, on any device
+- Automatic video processing and optimized video content delivery enable employees to watch videos from anywhere, on any device

 - Detailed video analytics can help you evaluate and improve learning resources over time